+A yearlong study of groundwater in some southern coalfield communities showed no evidence of widespread pollution related to mining, the West Virginia Department of Environmental Protection said Tuesday.
 After its own investigation failed to establish a link, the DEP hired Triad Engineering of Scott Depot to study water supplies in and around the Boone County towns of Seth and Prenter.
 The goal was to determine whether mining activities, including the underground injection of coal slurry, were to blame for longstanding complaints of discolored, foul-smelling well water and residents' health problems.

 DEP spokesman Kathy Cosco defended the study and denied the DEP is taking industry's side in the Prenter dispute.

+"This study was objective and conclusive,'' she said, "and the result of a commitment we made to the Legislature to investigate the potential impacts of the underground injection of coal slurry on groundwater in the Prenter area.''
+Decanio says the question will soon be settled in court.
 His lawsuits initially targeted the former Massey Energy Co. and four subsidiaries -- all now owned by Virginia-based Alpha Natural Resources -- as well as Federal Coal Co., Patriot Coal Corp., AK Steel, and Peabody Energy and its former subsidiary, Pine Ridge Coal Co.

 Decanio said all but the Alpha companies have agreed to confidential settlements.